-- a) Requests for a Leave of Absence from the IMBA, MAcc, MBAN, MF, MMgt or MREI program will be granted only in rare and unforeseen circumstances and only by petition to the Schulich Student Affairs Committee. - b) The leave of absence fee will be assessed for each term of absence.
+- a) Requests for a Leave of Absence from all non-MBA programs will be granted only in rare and unforeseen circumstances and only by petition to the Schulich Student Affairs Committee. - b) The leave of absence fee will be assessed for each term of absence.
 Leaves of absence are not granted retroactively.